 \subsection{Pr\'{e}kopa's theorem}

-We first recall a theorem, due to \cite{Prekopa1973}, which is derived from the Pr\'{e}kopa-Leindler inequality on log-concave distributions.
+We first recall a theorem, due to \cite{Prekopa1973}, which is derived from the Pr\'{e}kopa-Leindler inequality (Theorem~\ref{th:plineq}) on log-concave functions.
 It basically states that marginalization preserves the log-concavity.
 We use it to prove Theorem~\ref{thm:logcon} in the main text.

 \begin{theorem}[Theorem 6 of~\cite{Prekopa1973}] Let $f(\bm{x},\bm{y})$ be a function of $(n+m)$ variables where $\bm{x}$ and $\bm{y}$ are $n$- and $m$-dimensional, respectively.
 Suppose that $f$ is log-concave on $\mathbb{R}^{n+m}$ and let $A$ be a convex subset of $\mathbb{R}^m$.
 Then the function of $\bm{x}$ defined by